 Once you open up the conversation, give them a chance to lead what you talk about.

-TIP: The most important thing you can do for someone is listening.
+TIP: The most important thing you can do for someone is to listen.

 Do your best to do this without judging and without “cheerleading.”
 Your ability to sit with someone who shares feelings of fear or uncertainty is one of the most significant things you can do to support them.